doyouknowbobby/doyouknowb0xxy/README.md

 This is a modular, runtime-remappable and easily extensible digital controller software for the Raspberry Pi Pico, that can identify as various controllers such as a GCC to USB adapter, an Xbox controller, a Switch Pro-like controller, a generic controller and keyboard and communicate over the Joybus (Gamecube/Wii) and USB protocols and using various conversion logics, namely at least Melee, P+, Ultimate.

-It is intended for use with the Rana Digital controller/layout (standard frame1 "rectangle" layout with the addition of up2 in a WASD layout).
-Other Pico-based controllers will need to disable up2 (in code, then recompile) or via runtime-remapping every time its plugged in.
+It is intended for use with the Rana Digital controller/layout (standard frame1 "rectangle" layout with the addition of `up2` in a WASD layout).
+Other Pico-based controllers will need to disable `up2` (in code, then recompile) or via runtime-remapping.

 ## TOC